openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-custom-dialog.md

 ## Dialog Styling

-Control the dialog appearance by defining parameters such as width, height, background color, and shadow.
+The dialog's appearance can be controlled by defining parameters such as width, height, background color, and shadow.

  <!-- run -->